b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 or ..., nevermind, I think You got the point.

-Another example of a function using `if/elseif/else` construct to remember it better.
+Another example of a function using `if/elseif/else` construct (in order to remember it better).

 ```jl
 s = """